Grando69/WOKCommandsSnippets/README.md

 ## Release Notes

+### 1.1.0

+- Now with Typescript support.

 ### 1.0.0

-Initial release of WOKCommandsSnippets with hopefully many to come in the future
+- Initial release of WOKCommandsSnippets with hopefully many to come in the future

 ---